souravsaha51/Car-Price-Prediction/README.md

 The notebook includes explanations, code snippets, and visualizations to aid in understanding the used car price prediction process using linear regression.

+## Conclusion
+* The model we were making is to predict the value of a second- hand car using machine learning techniques.
+We have collected the data of cars from Kaggle having attributes like different cars and their year, km driven, fuel type, model name, company etc.